starmlerp/varfile/README.md

 It is reccomended to recreate index each time the program which the library is used in is started, in case the file has been manually edited by the user.

+## contributing

+Feel free to open an issue.
+If you want to add a feature, firstly open an issue to discuss it, then make a pull request.

+If you have any questions, feel free to ask them in the form of an issue, but firstly look if it was already answered.